krb5/krb5/doc/appdev/gssapi.rst

 and also pass a *delegated_cred_handle* output parameter to receive a proxy credential containing the evidence ticket.
-The output value of *delegated_cred_handle* may be a delegated ticket-granting ticket if the client sent one, or a proxy credential if the client authenticated with a forwardable service ticket, or **GSS_C_NO_CREDENTIAL** if neither is the case.
+The output value of *delegated_cred_handle* may be a delegated ticket-granting ticket if the client sent one, or a proxy credential if not.
+If the library can determine that the client's ticket is not a valid evidence ticket, it will place **GSS_C_NO_CREDENTIAL** in *delegated_cred_handle*.

 To acquire a proxy credential using an S4U2Self request, the service can use the following GSSAPI extension::